nurbujang/pands-problem-sheet/README.md

 Problem sheet for Programming and Scripting

 WEEK 1 TASK: helloworld.py

+Task 1 Description:
-Task 1 Description:To create, add, commit and push a python program that displays Hello World! when it is run (helloworld.py) into the pands-problem-sheet repository.
+To create a python program that displays Hello World! when it is run then add, commit and push it into the pands-problem-sheet repository.

-What it also entails: Creating a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment) and making entries in README in markdown.
+What it also entails:
+a.
+Creating a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment)
+b.
+Making entries in README in markdown.

+Method:
+1. Using VS Code, pands folder was created under the ATU HDip Computing in Data Analytics/Programming and Scripting WEDNESDAY 250123 directory.
+2. 3 subfolders were created under pands: a. mywork  b. pands-course-material  c. pands-problem-sheet
+3. helloworld.py file was created under pands-problem-sheet.

+WEEK 2 TASK: bank.py

+Task 2 Description:

+noticed spacing between prompt and result, so (\n) was applied.